Government College Kasaragod: History

 The Government College Kasaragod was established in 1957 by the Government of Kerala, in the premises of Government High School in Kasaragod Town, as a need was felt for a college in this underdeveloped area.
 It was the then Education Minister Prof. Joseph Mundasseri, who took the initiative in the matter.
 The college commenced functioning early in August 1957 in a corner of the High School building.
 The college affiliated to University of Kerala was formally inaugurated by the Honorable Minister of Finance, Sri.
 C. Achutha Menon on 7 August 1957.
 Prof. V. Gopalan Nair took over as the first principal of the college on 08-07-1957.
 Degree classes in Economics and Mathematics was started in 1958–1959.
-Steps were taken to speed up the construction work of the proposed new campus at Kunhimavu Katte where 30.56 acres of land had been acquired for this purpose.
+Steps were taken to speed up the construction work of the proposed new campus at Kunhimavindadi (later renamed as Vidyanagar) where 30.56 acres of land had been acquired for this purpose.
 Prof. K.S.V.
-Shenoy was succeeded by another stalwart Prof. Karimpuzha Ramakrishnan, under whose stewardship the college the college started gaining importance as a premium institution of higher learning.
+Shenoy was succeeded by another stalwart Prof. Karimpuzha Ramakrishnan, under whose stewardship the college started gaining importance as a premium institution of higher learning.
 During this time the institution became a full-fledged first grade college with the opening of third year degree classes.
 Prof. Karimpuzha Ramakrishnan continued up to 19-11-1962 when Prof. V. Gopalan Nair was reposted as principal, and he continued in the post until he was promoted as Director of Collegiate Education on 13-06-1967.
 B.Sc.
 Geology main was started in 1962-1963 and B.A.Kannada in 1963–1964.
 During 1964-65 Physics degree course was started.